lud/cli_mate/README.md

 But for commands that are doing more, like deployments or asset bundling, or tools that run for a while like credo or dialyzer it is totally fine.
 And you get to write them with Elixir!

+## Roadmap

+We would like to support the following in future releases:

+* [ ] Merge code from Argument and Option to provide same capabilities of native and custom type casting.
+* [ ] Support subcommands for escripts.